hankehly/deploy-airflow-on-ecs-fargate/README.md

 }
 ```

----

 ### Notes
-- To avoid collisions with other AWS resource, I often use `name_prefix` instead of `name` in terraform configuration files.
-This is also useful for resources like SecretManager secrets, which require a 7 day wait period before full deletion.
+- To avoid name collisions with existing AWS resources, I often use `name_prefix` instead of `name` in the terraform configuration.
+This feature is especially useful for resources like SecretManager secrets, which require a 7 day wait period before full deletion.